Travel Advice During COVID-19

 Due to social distancing measures on Stagecoach buses, only 1 person can sit in each double seat unless you are travelling with someone in the same household or social bubble.
 There is also no standing permitted.

 Please pay on board by contactless if you can.
 Cash payments are exact fare only so no change will be given.

 Unirider bus passes

 If you expect to travel on three or more days per week (four days if you are under 19) buying a bus pass should save you money.
 Unirider bus passes can be purchased directly from Stagecoach online where a wide range of payment methods are accepted.
 Bus passes for students are only available online in 2020/21 due to COVID-19 and are not available via the Students' Union until further notice.
 If a replacement bus pass is required, staff should contact the HR Rewards Team and students should contact the Facilities Helpdesk.

 Refunds - Students

-The University has considered the cost of bus passes during Covid-19 and made the decision not to issue refunds for various reasons.
+The University has considered the cost of bus passes during Covid-19 and made the decision not to cancel monthly payments for the bus pass or issue refunds for various reasons.
 A price freeze on all subsidised staff bus passes for 2020/21 should help mitigate against this.
 Reasons for not providing refunds include the following:

-- The administrative workload and costs of processing refunds would outweigh the amounts being refunded.
+- The administrative workload and costs of processing refunds and cancelling future scheduled salary deductions would outweigh the amounts being refunded.
 There is no increase in staff bus pass prices in 2020/21 to reflect this.

-- There are challenges in administering refunds for some staff and not others as some staff pass holders are still required on campus each day for whom a refund would not be appropriate.
+- There are challenges in administering refunds or cancelling salary deductions for some staff and not others as some staff pass holders are still required on campus each day for whom a refund would not be appropriate.